Chapter 5: Stereochemistry

 There are two cis-isomers: and B, and they are enantiomers of each other; similarly, there are also two trans-isomers: and that are enantiomers of each other as well.

-The relationship between any of the cis-isomers to any of the trans-isomer is diastereomers (A and C, A and D, B and C, and B and D).
+The relationship between any of the cis-isomers to any of the trans-isomers is diastereomers (A and C, A and D, B and C, and B and D).
 Since they are geometric isomers, and as we learned earlier geometric isomers can also be called diastereomers.

 All geometric isomers are diastereomers (it is always correct to call a pair of geometric isomers diastereomers); however, not all diastereomers are geometric isomers!